 In the same way, when purchasing bonds, you would choose between federal government, state and local governments and corporations and aim for a mix that would have different terms and credit ratings.
 But one must be aware of the factors that affect these types of investments.
 And when buying bonds that have different terms and maturity dates, you need to educate yourself to the pros and cons.
 The objective should always be to invest amounts in short-term and long-term bonds based on your desire for capital returns and appetite for risk.

 Rounding out your portfolio with other investments including real estate, whether through direct investment or through a REIT, is a good idea because real estate historically has been a great hedge, and can save you when other investments get shaky.
+There are a number of ways to make money in the real estate market, and if you follow Than Merrill on Twitter you can get some good ideas on how one real estate investment expert does it.
 Finally, look into investing overseas and in emerging markets, which often show the best returns, but at the highest risk.
 If you have the appetite and the stomach, you can potentially do very well in this area.
 But again, do your homework and seek out expert advice.

 Can You Over Diversify?